stanford-soclab/mturk-tools/README.md

 mturk-tools
 ===========

 Some scripts to perform various tasks on Amazon Mechanical Turk, written for Stanford's Laboratory for Social Research (https://lsr.stanford.edu/).
 Calls the MTurk API through https://github.com/ctrlcctrlv/mturk-python.
+(Code from there is in the `mturk/` directory.)

 ### General info